Balan Wonderworld: Gameplay

 Minigames can be unlocked and played within each chapter using special costumes, such as a football-themed challenge.
 A recurring minigame activated by finding a top hat in levels is Balan's Bout.
 Taking on the role of Balan, players engage in a series of quick time events, matching Balan's poses with button presses.
 Performance is ranked, with the best performance rewarding a Balan Statue upon first completion, and multiplying the current Drop total.
 Chapters can also be played in two-player local co-op multiplayer.
 Taking on the roles of Leo and Emma respectively, the players can combine costume abilities to simplify puzzles and open potential new pathways through levels.

-Chapters are accessed through the hub world, the Isle of Tims—a floating island inhabited by the titular creatures.
+Chapters are accessed through the hub world, the Isle of Tims—a floating island inhabited by the titular birdlike creatures.
 In the hub, players can feed Tims with Drops collected in levels, changing their color and consequently their abilities; for example, red Tims aid in fights, while pink Tims recover hidden items.
 Tim eggs can be found in Chapters, growing the number of Tims in the hub.
 By picking up a Tim, the player can take it onto a stage.
 A special construction is the Tower of Tims, which is grown using mechanisms powered by the Tims.
 After completing the game, a new third stage is unlocked for each chapter, featuring more difficult environments and new costumes.